fdev31/zicbee-workshop/docs/source/user_manual.rst

 Set playlist to specified request (according to the :ref:`pattern`) and start playing if previously stopped

 :ref:`pattern`:
-same as :ref:`search` command with 2 more fields:
+same as :ref:`searchcmd` command with 2 more fields:

 pls
     output playlist name